jamesnulliu/Learning-Programming-Massively-Parallel-Processors/README.md

 GTEST_COLOR=yes cmake --build $BUILD_DIR -j $(nproc) --target check
 ```

-To build and install the python package `pmpp` in current activated conda environment (pmpp operator library would be built automatically if has not been built):
+To build and install the python package `pmpp` in current activated conda environment (pmpp operator library would be built automatically if it has not been built yet):

 ```bash
 pip3 install --no-build-isolation -v .